 How LED masks work

-The effectiveness of LED therapy is backed by numerous studies published in some of the world’s most prestigious medical journals.
-These studies highlight LEDs’ ability to influence cellular behaviour; when exposed to specific wavelengths of light, skin cells absorb the energy and undergo various cellular processes, such as increased circulation and enhanced tissue repair.
+The effectiveness of LED therapy is backed by numerous studies which demonstrate LEDs’ ability to influence cellular behaviour; when exposed to specific wavelengths of light, skin cells absorb the energy and undergo various cellular processes, such as increased circulation and enhanced tissue repair.

 Photobiomodulation is the primary mechanism by which LED light affects skin cells.
 When specific wavelengths of light are absorbed by chromophores (light-sensitive molecules) within the skin, it triggers a series of biochemical reactions.